 We may use or disclose your PHI in the following situations without your authorization or providing you the opportunity to agree or object as follows:

 D) Required or Permitted by Law: We may use or disclose your PHI as required by law.
 This may include public health activities such as controlling a communicable disease or compliance with health oversight agencies authorized by law.
 We may disclose PHI to a public health authority authorized to receive reports of child abuse or neglect.
 We may disclose your PHI if we believe you have been a victim of abuse, neglect, or domestic violence to a governmental agency authorized to receive such information in compliance with state and federal law.
 We may disclose your PHI to the Food and Drug Administration for the quality, safety, or effectiveness of FDA-regulated products or activities.
 We may disclose your PHI in the course of a legal proceeding in response to a subpoena, discovery request, or other lawful processes.
-We may also disclose PHI to law enforcement providing applicable legal requirements that are satisfied.
+We may also disclose PHI to law enforcement providing applicable legal requirements are satisfied.
 We may disclose PHI to a coroner or medical examiner for identification purposes.
 We may disclose PHI to researchers when the information does not directly identify you as the source of the information and such research has been approved by an institutional review board to ensure the privacy of the PHI.
 We may disclose PHI as authorized to comply with workers’ compensation laws.
 We may use and disclose your PHI if you are an inmate of a correctional facility and this information is necessary for your care.

 Authorization for Other Uses and Disclosures of PHI